NASA’s New ‘Chainmail’ Tires Could ‘Reinvent The Wheel’ For Upcoming Mars Rovers

 In 2009, NASA’s Glenn Research Center teamed up with Goodyear to develop airless tires with hundreds of steel wires in coil form, with the wires formed into a flexible mesh for increased sturdiness and traction.
 These steel spring tires were solid for the most part, but scientists observed that they developed dents after repeated instances of intense usage.
 It was only when NASA engineer Colin Creager and material scientist Santo Padula had a “chance meeting” that the space agency was able to come up with a workaround for the denting that occurred when the steel spring tires supported heavy loads across unfriendly terrain.

-According to Padula, who came up with the shape memory alloy solution for NASA’s new “chainmail” tires, nickel titanium has atomic bonds that cannot break apart upon exposure to wear and tear.
+According to Padula, who came up with the shape memory alloy solution for NASA’s new “chainmail” tires, nickel-titanium has atomic bonds that cannot break apart upon exposure to wear and tear.
 This was proven as the SMA tires underwent a battery of tests at the NASA Jet Propulsion Lab’s Mars Life Test Facility, performing “impressively” despite the “punishing” conditions.

 Even with all the promise shown by the SMA tires, it might be some time before NASA is able to use its new tire technology on its Mars rovers.
-Still, that remains the ultimate goal, as NASA is hoping to include more instruments and other equipments for science observations and experiments once its next Mars rover explores the Red Planet.
+Still, that remains the ultimate goal, as NASA is hoping to include more instruments and other equipment for science observations and experiments once its next Mars rover explores the Red Planet.

 While there’s no existing plan to release these “chainmail” tires to the general public, Mother Nature Network noted that NASA came up with a version of its SMA tires that work on cars and trucks.
 The video above shows them in action on a Jeep Wrangler as it navigates a rather rough patch of terrain.